Vashti McCollum: Family

 She met her husband-to-be, John Paschal McCollum, at Champaign-Urbana, and the couple married in 1933.
 The McCollums had three children: James, Dannel, and Errol.
-Dannel McCollum later served three four-year terms as mayor of Champaign, Illinois and wrote a book on the case that became the basis for a PBS documentary, The Lord Is Not on Trial Here.
+Dannel McCollum later served as mayor of Champaign, Illinois and wrote a book about his mother's case.

 Activism

 In 1944, James McCollum, then a fourth grader enrolled in the Champaign public schools, came home with a parental consent form for his attendance at "voluntary" religion classes during the school day.
 The form allowed choice between Catholic, Protestant, and Jewish instruction.
-The religious education program in the Champaign public schools had been established in 1940, and was based on a concept known as released time.
-Released time was also known as the "Gary plan," after Gary, Indiana, where the concept was devised in 1914.
+The religious education program in the Champaign public schools had been established in 1940, and was based on a concept known as released time, which itself was adapted from the Gary plan, a Progressive Era educational concept that rotated students between academics, vocational training, and recreational activities.
 The released time concept allowed children to be released from public school to attend religious instruction at their house of worship.
 In the released time system in Champaign, a clergyman or layperson from each of the three represented religious faiths taught the religion classes in the public schools for 30 minutes each week.

 With some reluctance, the McCollums allowed their eight-year-old son to attend the Champaign school district's Protestant religious course during his fourth grade year, but after reviewing the course materials, they withdrew permission for James's participation for the following year, based on their belief that the content of Champaign's religion classes was inappropriate for the public schools.
-James – the only student in his class not participating in the religion class – was subsequently pressured by his teachers to conform, and his parents were pressured by school officials to permit him to join the religion classes to help James "get along."
+James – the only student in his class not participating in the religion class – was subsequently pressured by his teachers to conform, and his parents were pressured by school officials to permit him to join the religion classes, with one teacher suggesting that "allowing him to take the religious education course might help him.to become a member of the group" and reduce his social isolation.
 The McCollums were angered at their son's ostracism by his teachers, which included James's being forced to sit alone in a hallway while the other pupils attended religion classes.
 After a meeting with school officials which failed to change the school district's policy, McCollum filed suit against Champaign's school district in July 1945.